The Forest (Mac)

 On the survival side of things, while at first, the game may present a decent challenge, soon surviving the elements and filling your health, food, and water meters will become quite easy even on the “Hard” difficulty.
 A lot of this has to do with the frequent bugs that the animal AI experiences.
 Often, animals won’t run away from you, letting you hunt them down without an issue, which immediately takes care of your character’s food needs and makes everything that much easier.
 That is also why we don’t recommend turning off the enemies in the game – the real gameplay challenge.

 As mentioned, you will come across and be forced to fend off a tribe of savages that will occasionally try to attack you but could also start to fear you if you slay too many of them.
 However, if you go overboard with disposing of the cannibals, they may wage an all-out war on your camp, and then you’d need to make creative use of traps, weapons, and fortifications to defend yourself.
-It’s a fun aspect of the game, and it also makes the bulk of the mid-section of the Forest.
+It’s a fun aspect of the game, and it also makes up the bulk of the mid-section of the Forest.
 Combat itself isn’t anything complex, but it’s still well executed and gets the job done.

 Overall, in terms of gameplay, The Forest doesn’t do anything particularly innovative, but it does offer a lot of variety and provides the player with the freedom to improvise and figure out their own way of doing things.